dcotelessa/pike13sync/README.md

 ## Overview

 Pike13Sync connects to your Pike13 account API, fetches upcoming class schedule data, and synchronizes it to a specified Google Calendar.
-It can be run manually, as a scheduled task, or continuously as a Docker container.
+It can be run manually, as a scheduled task, or automatically via GitHub Actions.

 ## Features